adeebf4321/dorkbrowser/README.md

 # dorkbrowser
-Download the file and open using chrom(please use desktop site option in mobile devices).
+Download the file and open using chrome(please use desktop site option in mobile devices).